 Take a look to find out if you have your first aid facts straight!

+Myth: Soothe a burn by applying butter.
+Reality: If you apply butter or an oily substance to a serious burn, you could make it difficult for a doctor to treat the burn later and increase risk of infection.
 The right approach: Treat a burn with cool water.
 If a burn is severe and starts to blister, make sure to see a doctor.
 Keep the affected area clean and loosely covered with a dry, sterile dressing.

+Myth: If a child swallows a poisonous substance, induce vomiting with syrup of ipecac.
+Reality: Inducing vomiting is not recommended for certain poisonous substances and may be harmful.
 The right approach: Never give anything to eat or drink unless directed to by the Poison Control Center or a medical professional.

 If an accidental poisoning occurs, immediately call the Poison Control Center at (800) 222-1222) or your doctor for advice.

+Myth: The best way to treat a bleeding extremity is by applying a tourniquet.
 Reality: Tourniquets stop the flow of blood, which could cause permanent damage to a limb.
 They should be used only as a last resort in the case of severe bleeding.
+The right approach: Pad the wound with layers of sterile gauze or cloth, apply direct pressure and wrap the wound securely.

 Seek medical help if the bleeding doesn't stop or if the wound is gaping, dirty or caused by an animal bite.

+Myth: Apply heat to a sprain, strain or fracture.
+Reality: Heat actually increases swelling and can keep the injury from healing as quickly as it could.
 The right approach: Apply ice to reduce swelling for about 20 minutes.
 Place a thin barrier between the ice and the bare skin.

+Myth: You should move someone injured in a car accident away from the scene.
 Reality: A person with a spinal-cord injury won't necessarily appear badly injured, but any movement could lead to paralysis or death.
+The right approach: Move an injured victim only if

-The right approach: Move an injured victim only if the scene becomes unsafe (the vehicle is threatened by fire or another serious hazard)
+the scene becomes unsafe (the vehicle is threatened by fire or another serious hazard)

 You have to reach another victim who may have a more serious injury or illness.